seL4/website/Contribute/dco.md

             git config alias.ci “commit -s"

-  now `git ci` will commit with sign-off.
+  Now `git ci` will commit with sign-off.
 The config command above is local for the current repository.